Germans travelling abroad for an egg donation – transparency versus anonymity

 As such, a German woman who undergoes the egg donation treatment abroad will not be punished for this.

-Consequently, a few hundred Germans travel abroad every year in order to receive egg donations, mostly to Spain, the Czech Republic and Austria.
+Consequently, a few thousand Germans travel abroad every year in order to receive egg donations, mostly to Spain, the Czech Republic and Austria.

 Defying the German law – Guiding themes & research questions